0xTheProDev/Puzzle-Day/Tower of Hanoi/Readme.md

             then Move Disc#1 from SOURCE to DESTINATION else
             Tower_of_Hanoi(N - 1, SOURCE, VIA, DESTINATION)
-            Move Disc#1 from SOURCE to DESTINATION
+            Move Disc#N from SOURCE to DESTINATION
             Tower_of_Hanoi(N - 1, VIA, DESTINATION, SOURCE)
 ```